THE STORY OF THE DARIUS RUCKER INTERCOLLEGIATE

 Eight years ago, former South Carolina men’s golf head coach and current women’s golf associate head coach Puggy Blackmon came up with the idea to pair a collegiate golf tournament with a popular rock band.
 His idea soon turned into a reality after he joined the women’s golf program as an assistant coach in 2010.

 Blackmon took the first step in creating the Darius Rucker Intercollegiate when he pitched the idea to Rucker at Bulls Bay Golf Club in Charleston, where the musician was playing a round with some members of the Gamecocks’ women’s team.
 Rucker, the lead singer of the Grammy-Award winning rock band Hootie & the Blowfish and a South Carolina alumnus, immediately showed interest in joining the efforts to create the annual golf tournament.

-Now in its seventh year, the Darius Rucker Intercollegiate will once again provide the unique combination of collegiate golf and music.
+Now in its eighth year, the Darius Rucker Intercollegiate will once again provide the unique combination of collegiate golf and music after boasting a record crowd at the event in 2019.
 Rucker, now a star country singer who boasts multiple top hits, looks forward to the event every year when he gets the chance to perform in front of a small crowd in an intimate setting at one of the top golf communities in the country.